jhu-dvrk/dvrk-readthedocs/docs/pages/configuration/calibration/Classic/pots-depth.rst

 The PSM has 7 actuators, corresponding to 6 joints used for the kinematic chain and one extra to control the jaws:

-* Actuators 1 and 2 correspond to the first two joint of the kinematic chain.
+* Actuators 1 and 2 correspond to the first two joints of the kinematic chain.
 Errors in zero position for these actuators will lead to a "rocking" of the reference frame around the RCM point and shouldn't affect the relative accuracy of the PSM.
 Since most applications would require some kind of registration of the PSM with respect to the task's coordinate system, the registration method should compensate for these errors.
-Therefore we're going to ignore these for now.
+Therefore, we're going to ignore these for now.
 * Actuator 3 corresponds to the instrument insertion stage (roughly up/down translation).
 There is no obvious mechanical way to